 A simple way to identify a Drive-In Rack Systems is its LIFO inventory management.
 Product is rotated in a Last-In, First-Out inventory manner because of the single entry/exit point.

-Drive-In rack operators must be very careful not to damage the pallet racking.
-Because pallets are stored so densely and a driver must enter the pallet racking system with only a small clearance on either side, a Drive-In rack system must be checked for damage frequently.
-As soon as pallet rack damage is noticed it must be reported and properly repaired or replaced.
-A strict safety doctrine must be adhered to with a Drive-In rack system.
+Drive-In Rack operators must be very careful not to damage the pallet racking.
+Since pallets are stored so densely and a driver must enter the pallet racking system with only a small clearance on either side, a Drive-In Rack system must be checked for damage frequently.
+As soon as pallet rack damage is noticed, it must be reported and properly repaired or replaced.
+A strict safety doctrine must be adhered to with a Drive-In Rack system.

-For more photos of Drive-In Rack view UNARCO Drive-In Rack Photo Gallery.
+For more photos of Drive-In Rack view the UNARCO Drive-In Rack Photo Gallery.